jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 utility of such an approach.

-For these purposes, this specification defines RDAP object classes, as well as lookup and search path segments, for the ROA, ASPA, and BGPSec Router Certificate registration data.
+For these purposes, this specification defines RDAP object classes, as well as lookup and search path segments, for the ROA, ASPA, and BGPSec router certificate registration data.

 ## Requirements Language